talvorn/talvorn.github.io/wikidump/Research_Sect.md

 ## **Nicknames**

+  - Scientists
-  - Stormcallers
+  - Experimenters
-  - Navigators
+  - The Grey
-  - Windbags (insult)
+  - Madmen (insult)
-  - Assassins (insult)
+  - Wafflers (insult)
-  - Aeros' Marked
+  - Lilar Marked
-  - Yellowjacket (Vorn City Slang)
+  - Tinkerer (Vorn City Slang)

 ## **Patron Deity**

+Although a rational mind might be disinclined towards worship of the Gods, this changes when said deities might turn up at your workstation to take a personal interest in your latest project.
+The Research Sect politely pay homage to both Lilar and Terra as the Goddess of Technology and God of Smithing respectively, depending upon the individuals preferred area of research.
+Those focusing heavily on the biosciences

 Being primarily composed of Angels and using a magic created by that self-same Race, the Air Sect has a definite leaning towards the worship of Aeros, the Sky Lord.
 The Stormcallers focus less upon Aeros' aspect